itdiplomastudents42/BHRR-Website/Documentation/Initial Proposal notes response.md

 "Impact – drop downs to testimonials?
 Links build to local community organisationS.
 Potential to change these over time."

 "Praise – would see this down at the bottom of the page, like an “Our Friends” which would include Swinburne, Boroondara Council, North Balwyn Rotary, PALM, Bunnings?"

+IMPORTANT: It can be hard to tell but it does seem like the client isn't satisfied with the layout of the "About page" wireframe.
+It's worth having a look at this.

 <h3> Our Community: </h3>